 Overview of results for other scenarios

 The full results for the 10 scenarios considered are presented in the online appendix.
-A brief summary, indicating whether the results suggest TTE appears cost-effective at MAICERs of £20,000 /QALY or £30,000/QALY, is shown in Table 4.
+A brief summary, indicating whether the results suggest TTE appears cost-effective at WTP thresholds of £20,000 /QALY or £30,000/QALY, is shown in Table 4.
 These results suggest that the addition of TTE to help make the decision whether to prescribe an OAC is more expensive and less effective than not using TTE in patients aged 50 years.
-In patients aged 65 years, the strategy using TTE appears cost-effective and conventional willingness-to-pay thresholds of between £20,000 and £30,000/QALY for dabigatran, and possibly for rivaroxaban.
+In patients aged 65 years, the strategy using TTE appears cost-effective and conventional WTP thresholds of between £20,000 and £30,000/QALY for dabigatran, and possibly for rivaroxaban.
 The cost-effectiveness of the strategy appears slightly more favourable for female than for male patients, but the choice of OAC and patient age appear to have much greater influence.

 Discussion

 In this study, we have shown that using TTE to inform the decision whether to prescribe a newer OAC to newly diagnosed AF patients may be a clinically and cost- effective strategy.
 Prior to producing this model, a systematic literature review was conducted to identify, summarise and appraise existing economic studies for evaluating the cost-effectiveness of TTE in patients with AF and we identified no economic evaluations of the use of TTE in AF patients.
 Thus we believe this is the first such economic evaluation.

-F
+Although the aim of this assessment was to compare strategies involving TTE with strategies not involving TTE, doing this has also involved modeling the effects of prescribing any one of three OACs, either initially (as a result of a positive TTE result), or at a later stage due to either experiencing a stroke or reaching the age of 75 years.
+Appendix G presents full incremental analyses for each of the four patient groups based on the mean estimates from the PSA samples.
+However, the evidence used to inform the relevant model parameters were not obtained systematically, and the model was not developed so as to be able to estimate the effect of more complex scenarios which may be of clinical relevance, as discussed in the implications for research section.
+Because of these limitations, the full incremental results should be considered exploratory and indicative rather than robust and authoritative.